SFOSTER2030/agent-ops-dashboard/README.md

 ## About

-Built and maintained by [TFSF Ventures FZ-LLC](https://tfsfventures.com), a UAE-headquartered venture architect (RAKEZ License 47013955) deploying intelligent agents across agentic infrastructure, nontraditional payment rails, and a venture engine.
-This dashboard is the operational layer that manages production agent deployments across multiple clients, verticals, and geographies.
+Built and maintained by [TFSF Ventures FZ-LLC](https://tfsfventures.com), a UAE-headquartered venture architect (RAKEZ License 47013955) with 27 years in payments and software.
+This dashboard is the operational layer that manages production AI agent deployments across multiple clients, verticals, and geographies through agentic infrastructure, nontraditional payment rails, and a full venture engine.

+Take the free assessment: [tfsfventures.com/assessment](https://tfsfventures.com/assessment)

 **Contact:** s.foster@tfsf.io